Kosai106/vscode-ruby-syntax-replacer/README.md

 ### 1.0.1

-Added support for long dashed attributes
+Added support for dashed attributes